Skip to content

 Drainage Systems: The Silent Problem Makers

-Your AC removes humidity from the air, and that water needs to go somewhere.
+Your AC constantly removes humidity from the air, and that water needs to go somewhere.
 Check condensate drains and drip pans regularly.
-A blocked drain can cause water damage to your home and create perfect conditions for mould growth.
+A blocked drain can cause severe water damage to your home and create perfect conditions for mould growth.

 A top tip from a mate who learned the hard way: pour a cup of white vinegar down the condensate drain twice a year.
-It prevents algae growth that can cause blockages.
+It naturally prevents algae growth that can cause blockages.

 Refrigerant Lines: Keep Them Cozy